HowDiggy/paulojauregui-com/content/projects/k3s-cluster.md

 - 3 worker nodes
 - Traefik ingress controller
 - ArgoCD for GitOps deployment
-- ELK stack for observability
+- ELK stack for observability (ElasticSearch, Logstash, and Kibana)

 ## Technologies Used